benwiz/graphics/README.md

 ## To Do

-- First feature to detect: 10x10 grid inside image.
-- Draw on image and upload to S3
+- Draw points on image and upload to S3

 ### Later